Projective measure without projective Baire

-If $\cof(\theta) \leq \lambda$, we can skip the first step in the above: we just let $r_0=q^*$.
-At the end, we use $r \leqlol p$ and lemma \ref{supp:threads} allows us to conclude that $r$ has legal support.
+If $\cof(\theta) \leq \lambda$, we can skip the first step in the above: we just let $r_0=q^*$ and proceed as in the previous case.
+At the end, we use $r \leqlol p$ and Lemma~\ref{supp:threads} allows us to conclude that $r$ has legal support.
 We leave the rest of \ref{qc:ext}(\ref{ext:redundant}) to the reader, as it is similar to previous arguments.